-To describe the clinical and laboratory findings as well as results of treatment in patients with Lyme disease associated with fibromyalgia.
+OBJECTIVE: To describe the clinical and laboratory findings as well as results of treatment in patients with Lyme disease associated with fibromyalgia.

-Observational cohort study.
+DESIGN: Observational cohort study.
 The mean duration of observation was 2.5 years (range, 1 to 4 years).

-Diagnostic Lyme disease clinic in a university hospital.
+SETTING: Diagnostic Lyme disease clinic in a university hospital.

-Of 287 patients seen with Lyme disease during a 3.5-year period, 22 (8%) had fibromyalgia associated with this illness, and 15 (5%) participated in the observational study.
+PATIENTS: Of 287 patients seen with Lyme disease during a 3.5-year period, 22 (8%) had fibromyalgia associated with this illness, and 15 (5%) participated in the observational study.

-Symptoms and signs of fibromyalgia, immunodiagnostic tests for Lyme disease, and tests of neurologic function.
+MEASUREMENTS: Symptoms and signs of fibromyalgia, immunodiagnostic tests for Lyme disease, and tests of neurologic function.

-Of the 15 patients, 9 developed widespread musculoskeletal pain, tender points, dysesthesias, memory difficulties, and debilitating fatigue a mean duration of 1.7 months after early Lyme disease; the remaining six patients developed those symptoms during the course of Lyme arthritis.
+RESULTS: Of the 15 patients, 9 developed widespread musculoskeletal pain, tender points, dysesthesias, memory difficulties, and debilitating fatigue a mean duration of 1.7 months after early Lyme disease; the remaining six patients developed those symptoms during the course of Lyme arthritis.
 At the time of our evaluation, late in the course of their illness, 11 patients had positive immunoglobulin (Ig) G antibody responses to Borrelia burgdorferi by enzyme-linked immunosorbent assay (ELISA), one had a positive Western blot, and the three seronegative patients had positive cellular immune responses to borrelial antigens.
 Four patients had abnormal cerebrospinal fluid analyses that showed an elevated protein level, a slight pleocytosis, or intrathecal antibody production to the spirochete.
-The signs of Lyme disease resolved with antibiotic therapy, usually intravenous ceftriaxone, 2 g/d for 2 to 4 weeks, except in one patient with persistent knee swelling.
+The signs of Lyme disease esolved with antibiotic therapy, usually intravenous ceftriaxone, 2 g/d for 2 to 4 weeks, except in one patient with persistent knee swelling.
 However, 14 of the 15 patients continued to have symptoms of fibromyalgia.
 Currently, only one patient is completely asymptomatic.

-Lyme disease may trigger fibromyalgia, but antibiotics do not seem to be effective in the treatment of the fibromyalgia.
+CONCLUSIONS: Lyme disease may trigger fibromyalgia, but antibiotics do not seem to be effective in the treatment of the fibromyalgia.